-Read program requirements and course descriptions in the undergraduate catalog:Visit the Mathematics Department online.
+Read program requirements and course descriptions in the undergraduate catalog:Visit the Department of Mathematics & Computer Science

 In Rivier's math program, you'll develop problem-solving, reasoning and statistical skills.
 You'll learn to communicate effectively so you can present research results, work on projects with non-mathematicians, or teach mathematics.
 As technology advances, the demand for workers with a strong foundation in mathematics increases.
 You'll be prepared to use mathematics to help a business, government agency, or individual solve problems, optimize production, increase profits, or become more efficient.

 Facilities and resources